 The number of stairs in a flight can vary widely.
 It depends upon the building they're located in and how much space there is between floors in the building.
 The next time you climb a flight of stairs, count the stairs.
 For example, how many stairs are in the flights of stairs in your school?
 You may be surprised to learn that the number of stairs in a flight can even vary within the same building!

-If you’re wondering why it’s called a “flight” of stairs, it’s probably because “flight” is a metaphor for a journey upward — only using the feet instead of wings!
-The next time you run up a flight of stairs, think of yourself as “flying” up them.
+If you're wondering why it's called a “flight" of stairs, it's probably because “flight" is a for a journey upward — only using the feet instead of wings!
+The next time you run up a flight of stairs, think of yourself as “flying" up them.